Palatine Family Law Attorney

 A generation ago, most households consisted of a married mother and father who had never been married to anyone else, along with their pure biological children.
 Today, that is no longer the case.
 Most children still live in two-parent homes, but many of these families are blended families.
 Moreover, single-parent homes, which were almost unheard of a generation ago, are now quite common.

-Today’s complex families need legal support from a dedicated Palatine family law attorney like Martin Delaney.
+Today’s complex families need legal support from a dedicated Palatine family law attorney like Andrea Heckman.
 We understand the complex financial and emotional issues that blended families deal with on a daily basis.
 We get to work quickly and strive for a long-term, cost-effective solution that puts you in the driver’s seat.
 Our time-honored approach in these areas often produces results that exceed our clients’ expectations.

 Common Non-Divorce Actions in Cook County